iLVL-Key/FFXI/addons/leaderboard/readme.md

   - Lite: Limited party chat call outs.
   - Party: Full party chat call outs.
 Great for linkshell events.
 - Tracks 10 different boards.
-- On-Screen Display for the various boards.
+- On-Screen Display for tracking boards in realtime.
 - Rival system - Set another player as your Rival and get notifications when either of you beat the others scores.
 - Optout list.
-Characters on this list will not be tracked.
+Characters on this list will not be tracked and all current data for them will be deleted.
 - Party commands.
 Party members can use party chat (or a tell) to issue certain commands.
 Disabled by default and is intended to be enabled by a player using Party Mode.
 - Automatic data recovery.
 If you crash or disconnect, your data is saved and it picks up right back where it left off.
+- Tracks every players scores individually, allowing any player in the group to get their own report with only their own scores for each board.
 - Tracks the number of "9's" a player has hit.
-- Orders duplicates by who hit the number first.
+- Duplicate scores are ordered by who hit the number first.
+- All settings can be changed via commands in-game, no need to modify the settings file (although you still can of course).

 ### Currently Tracked Boards
 - `c/cure` - Running total of cures.